Protein Cereal

 Step 2- Mix the dry and wet ingredients.
 In a large bowl, combine the oat flour and protein powder.
 In a microwave-safe bowl, add the peanut butter and maple syrup and microwave until combined.

 Step 3- Combine.
-Add the wet ingredients to the dry ingredients and mix until a thick dough remains.
-Divide the dough into two and place one portion in a separate mixing bowl.
+Add the wet ingredients to the dry ingredients, then mix until a thick dough forms.
+Divide the dough into two portions and place one portion in a separate mixing bowl.
 Add cocoa powder to one of the bowls and mix to combine.

 Step 4- Shape.
 Using your hands, roll small balls of dough and place them onto the lined baking tray.
 Bake the cereal for 10-12 minutes until the edges are slightly firm.

 - Cut the carbs.
-Use blanched almond flour and keto maple syrup to make high protein, low carb cereal.
+Use blanched almond flour and keto maple syrup to make high-protein, low-carb cereal.
+You can also make my keto cereal, which is similar.

 - Pack in more protein.
-Serve your cereal with high protein milk (like Fairlife), blend extra protein into regular milk, or serve your cereal over Greek yogurt.
+I like to serve my cereal with high-protein milk (like Fairlife), blend extra protein into regular milk, or have it over non-fat Greek yogurt.

 Storage instructions